unoplatform/Uno.Themes/doc/material-migration.md

 ## Upgrading to Uno Themes v5

 The Uno Material v5 packages introduce a new dependency on the [Uno Themes](https://www.nuget.org/packages/Uno.Themes.WinUI) package.
 Uno Themes is the base library for all design system implementations going forward.
-As a result, the following change have been made:
+As a result, the following changes have been made:

 ### Converters